All Episodes

 So everything I said about Russia applies to Zelensky.

-Zelensky has to feel that nobody's gonna have electricity in Kiev.
+Zelensky has to feel that nobody's going to have electricity in Kiev.

-So you gotta you both of them need to feel that they're they're now gonna kill the women and children with their with their current strategy, which they might, by the way.
+So you got to, both of them need to feel that they're now going to kill the women and children with their current strategy, which they might, by the way.

-They might kill the women and children with their current strategy, because it both places will become unlivable in the next two months.
+They might kill the women and children with their current strategy because both places will become unlivable in the next two months.

 Moscow is probably only livable for two more months.